Metroynome/deadlocked-patch-loader/README.md

 ## Current Progress
 1. Current code in `Codes/main.c` is Infinite Health/Moon Jump.
 It does work in Local play and in campaign.
-2. I am going to add an option to the Multiplayer Menu so you can turn on/off the mod.
-3. Will add actual codes that contribute to the Chaos mod as time continues.
+2. Will add actual codes that contribute to the Chaos mod as time continues.

 # How To Use
 0. Obtain a copy of the mod.
 Whether you compile it or get a shared save, you're choice.
 1. Once the file/save is in the correct spot, start the game.
 2. Once loaded, Go to "Mulitplayer".
 The mod will automatically load.
-3. Once on the multiplayer menu, exit by pressing triangle and then choose single player and choose a new save (or a current save...?).
+3. Once on the multiplayer menu, Press Circle to Enable/Disable the mod.
+4. Once Enabled, Exit by pressing triangle and then choose single player and choose a new save (or a current save...?).
 4. Enjoy the Deadlocked Chaos Mod!
 (Currently no mods...have fun?)

 ## Build with docker